Justice and support for child abuse survivors

 The new national training programme will be consistent with the 2017 Scottish Government/NES publication ‘Transforming Psychological Trauma: A Knowledge and Skills Framework for The Scottish Workforce’.
 This framework lays out the essential and core knowledge and skills needed by all tiers of the Scottish workforce to ensure that the needs of children and adults who are affected by trauma are recognised, understood and responded to in a way which recognises individual strengths, acknowledges rights and ensures timely access to effective care, support and interventions for those who need it.

-A draft Trauma Training Plan, known as the Scottish Psychological Trauma and Adversity Training Plan, has now been developed as a companion document to the Knowledge and Skills Framework.
+NES have developed a Scottish Psychological Trauma and Adversity Training Plan which will be published later in 2019.
 The purpose of this plan is to provide guidance and outline the steps that can be undertaken within and across organisations, services and agencies to develop, commission and embed the use of high quality trauma training.
-The draft plan is currently out for consultation with responses due by end Feb 2018.